didaquis/changelog-generator/README.md

 ## 🔨 How to use

 ### ⚠️ Requirements
-This project requires [Node.js](https://nodejs.org) installed on your computer.
+This project requires [Node.js](https://nodejs.org) 12 or higher installed on your computer.
 Clone or download this repository and then install the dependencies: `npm install`.